Blueberry Cheesecake Macarons

 - 1/2 cup egg whites, no yolk traces

-- 2 tablespoon Dixie Crystals Extra Fine Granulated Sugar
+- 2 tablespoons Dixie Crystals Extra Fine Granulated Sugar

 - 4 drops blue + 4 drops red food color or 8 drops purple food color in gel or paste form